Jeevitha-Jayaraj/PowerBI/HealthCare/HealthCare ReadMe.md

     The dashboard is built to address the following key aspects:

-    1) Claims Overview :
-          Visualizing the number of claims processed and the total amount approved, segmented by various states.
+    1) Claims Overview :Visualizing the number of claims processed and the total amount approved, segmented by various states.
     2) Fraud Detection
           Highlighting claims reported as fraudulent (fraud_reported = 1) versus those not reported as fraudulent (fraud_reported = 0).